horance-liu/cut/README.md

 # Mangellan: A Simple xUnit Test Framework in Modern C++11

-[Magellan](http://gitlab.com/horance/magellan) is a simple, scalale xUnit Test Framework in Modern C++11.
+[Magellan](http://gitlab.com/horance/magellan) is a simple, practical, and scalable xUnit Test Framework in Modern C++11.
 It's inspiration comes from the famous testing framework JUnit in Java community.

+C/C++ are different languages from most modern ones.
+Writing tests for them has some very specific challenges.
+Therefore, simply clone ideas from xUnit frameworks for other languages does not work the best.
+Programmers have to suffer accidental complexities brought by most of existing frameworks.

+**Magellan** is designed for simplifying efforts of programers, in terms of development, maintenance, flexibility of test management, build & run-time strategy, and others.

 Supported Platform:
 * [MAC OS X] supported